haleynmyers/coding-is-outta-this-world-quiz/README.md

+# Coding Is Outta This World!
-# JavaScript Coding Quiz
+### JavaScript Coding Quiz
-> A fun, quick quiz that generates 5 questions regarding JavaScript
+> A fun, quick quiz that generates 10 questions regarding JavaScript with a time limit of 60 seconds.

 This website tests your knowledge of JavaScript in a race against the clock.
 If you answer incorrectly, five seconds is deducted from the clock.
+If you complete all the questions before the timer runs out, the number of seconds left will be added to your score.
 See if you can get a perfect score on the highscores page.

 ![alt text](https://github.com/haleynmyers/coding-is-outta-this-world-quiz/blob/master/assets/codingQuizScreenshot.png "JavaScript Quiz Homepage")

+*****

 ## Installation

-You can open the deployed website at ().
+You can open the deployed website [here](https://haleynmyers.github.io/coding-is-outta-this-world-quiz/).

-If you want to play around with code, you can clone this repository (https://github.com/haleynmyers/coding-quiz) to your terminal and open it in VS Code or equivalent program.
+If you want to play around with code, you can clone [this repository](https://github.com/haleynmyers/coding-is-outta-this-world-quiz) to your terminal and open it in VS Code or equivalent program.

+*****

 ## Usage

 ![alt text](https://github.com/haleynmyers/coding-is-outta-this-world-quiz/blob/master/assets/codeQuizDemo.gif "Quiz demonstration")

 Sharpen your knowledge of JavaScript with a few trivia questions, or practivce your coding skills by adding to the game on your own.
+*****

 ## Credits